PlasmaPy/PlasmaPy/docs/contributing/index.rst

 Thank you for your interest in contributing to PlasmaPy! ✨ The future of the project depends on people like you, so we deeply appreciate it! 🌱

-This guide describes the fundamentals of contributing to PlasmaPy.
-If you are becoming a first-time contributor, we recommend starting with the pages on:
+If you are becoming a first-time contributor, we recommend starting with:

 * :ref:`Getting ready to contribute <Getting Ready to Contribute>`, and then
 * The :ref:`code contribution workflow <workflow>`.